python/cpython/Doc/library/subprocess.rst

 system shell implicitly.
 This means that all characters, including shell metacharacters, can safely be passed to child processes.
-Obviously, if the shell is invoked explicitly, then it is the application's responsibility to all that all whitespace and metacharacters are quoted appropriately.
+Obviously, if the shell is invoked explicitly, then it is the application's responsibility to ensure that all whitespace and metacharacters are quoted appropriately.

 Popen Objects